lgatto/OpenRefine-ecology/01-working-with-openrefine.md

 in.
 Experiment with them, and learn more about these algorithms and how they work.

-In OpenRefine, clustering refers to the operation of *finding groups of different values that might be alternative representations of the same thing"*.
+In OpenRefine, clustering refers to the operation of **finding groups of different values that might be alternative representations of the same thing**.
 For example, the two strings "New York" and "new york" are very likely to refer to the same concept and just have capitalization differences.
 Likewise, "Gödel" and "Godel" probably refer to the same person.